krko1mrko/wro2026-fe/README.md

 The localization system determines the position and orientation of the robot within the map.

 The main algorithm used is ICP (Iterative Closest Point), which aligns LiDAR scans with a pre-generated reference map.
-The IMU provides an initial estimate of the transformation to improve convergence speed.
+The odometry provides an initial estimate of the transformation to improve convergence speed.

 To ensure real-time performance:
 - A quad tree data structure is used for efficient spatial indexing